Listen to the audio version.

 The Missouri Compromise of 1820

-When Missouri applied to join the Union as a slave state, northern politicians panicked.
+Missouri had been settled by a mix of people from free states like Illinois and slave states like Kentucky, and its government wanted to be admitted as a slave state.
+The problem was geography — Missouri sat largely north of where most people assumed the dividing line between free and slave territory should run.
+If it came in as a slave state, the balance tipped.
+Northern politicians panicked.
 Representative James Tallmadge of New York tried to sneak in an amendment banning new slaves and freeing slave children at age 25.
 The South exploded.
-If that idea passed, Missouri would become a free state in a generation—and the Senate’s delicate balance would collapse.
+If that idea passed, Missouri would become a free state in a generation — and the Senate's delicate balance would collapse.

 Enter the dealmakers.
-The Missouri Compromise of 1820 drew an imaginary line at 36 degree line of latitude: slavery would be banned above it, but allowed below it.
+The Missouri Compromise of 1820 drew an imaginary line at 36°30′ latitude: slavery would be banned above it, but allowed below it.
 To keep the scoreboard even, Maine split off from Massachusetts as a free state while Missouri joined as a slave state.
-Everyone breathed a sigh of relief, but it was only a pause—because no compromise lasts forever.
+Everyone breathed a sigh of relief, for now.

-No new states would be admitted until 1836 and 1837 when Michigan and Arkansas would join the union.
+No new states would be admitted until 1836 and 1837, when Michigan and Arkansas joined the Union.
 Texas and Iowa would follow in 1845 and 1846.
+For 25 years, the compromise worked.

 In 1820, the question about whether slavery would be allowed in new states was answered with the Missouri Compromise.
 Missouri was admitted as s slave state but slavery would be banned in any new states that were drawn above Missouri's southern border.